Learn Dutch with lessons that teach you how to learn Dutch phrases and words. Start learning Dutch with Rosetta Stone.

 ch, sch, and ng.
 When we combine ch in Dutch, we get a sound that is the same as the letter “g,” such as licht (light).
 Pronounce the sch combination similarly, but with an “s” before, as in schip (ship).
 Pronounce ng as you would in the English words king, long, or string, as in zingen (to sing).

 In Dutch, in addition to the vowels a, e, i, o, u, and y, there are numerous combined vowels, also called diphthongs.
-The combination ui—in huis (house), for example—is especially tricky, but can be practiced as a short “a” sound, as in the English word “hat,” followed by a “u” sound.
+The combination ui—in huis (house), for example—is especially tricky, but can be practised as a short “a” sound, as in the English word “hat,” followed by a “u” sound.

 Learn to Pronounce Dutch Words

 Rosetta Stone encourages learning foundational concepts first.
 Each lesson includes practical exercises that get you speaking Dutch and working on your pronunciation consistently.
-Because Dutch is a much more phonetically consistent language than English, Dutch words almost always sound the way they are spelled.
+Because Dutch is a much more phonetically consistent language than English, Dutch words almost always sound the way they are spelt.
 You can use this phonetic knowledge to pronounce long, compound words, that otherwise might be overwhelming.

 Another leg up you have already is being an English speaker.
 Dutch is a close relative of both German and English and some say it sits right between the two languages.
 Dutch vocabulary is mostly Germanic and incorporates slightly more from the Romance languages than German, but far fewer than English.
 Consider that 80 of the 100 most common words in English are Germanic in origin.
 These most basic, most-frequently used words in English and Dutch derive from the same roots, making them extremely similar.
 For example, the Dutch phrase " goedemorgen" translates to “good morning,” and the Dutch welkom" translates to “welcome.”